tsjk/docker-core-lightning/README.md

 There is support for wiring in access to the Tor deamon using socat processes.
 This is enabled by setting the docker environment variables `TOR_SOCKSD` and `TOR_CTRLD`.
 Both of these are expected to be formatted as `<host>:<port>`.
-That makes maps these addresses to `127.0.0.1:9050` and `127.0.0.1:9051`, respectively.
+These addresses are then mapped to `127.0.0.1:9050` and `127.0.0.1:9051`, respectively.

-If you have your hidden service declared in your `torrc`, have `lightningd.conf`'s `addr` setting independent of Tor, and only use Tor as a proxy setting `TOR_SOCKSD` is sufficient as the control connection is not needed in this case.
+If you have your hidden service declared in your `torrc`, have `lightningd.conf`'s `addr` setting independent of Tor, and only use Tor as a proxy, setting `TOR_SOCKSD` is sufficient as the control connection is not needed in this case.

-Depending on which solution you need, you'll need to set `addr` to point to the control port of the Tor daemon and `proxy` to its socks port.
+Another option is to set neither `TOR_SOCKSD` nor `TOR_CTRLD`, and instead setting `addr` to point to the from-container-reachable control port of the Tor daemon (if control is needed), and `proxy` the from-container-reachable socks port in Core Lightning's daemon config, respectively.

+## CLBOSS
+To use clboss, add

+`plugin=/usr/local/bin/clboss`

+together with other clboss configuration (if any) to your wired-in core lightning config.
+Remember that clboss is included in the image, and so `/usr/local/bin/clboss` is not referring to your local filesystem.

+## Core-Lightning-REST & Ride The Lightning (W.I.P.)
+These are automatically set up.
+Ride The Lightning should be exposed on port 3000.

+Look for the Ride The Lightning password in the Docker logs.

+More documentation is coming soon.

 ## docker run example (for the Debian-based x86_64 image)
 ```
 $ docker run --name core-lightning --restart=no --network=bridge -d \
     -e EXPOSE_TCP_RPC=true \
     -v "${HOME}/.lightning":"/home/lightning/.lightning" \
+    -v "${HOME}/.config/lightning":"/home/lightning/.config/lightning" \
     -p 127.0.0.1:9835:9835 -p 0.0.0.0:9735:9735 \
     --add-host=host.docker.internal:host-gateway \
     -e NETWORK_RPCD=host.docker.internal:8332 \